llm-case-studies/whowhe2wha/Docs/CURRENT_STATE.md

 -   **Dual View Modes:**
     -   **Project Stream:** A familiar, chronological feed of projects and their associated events.
     -   **Timeline View:** An interactive, scalable timeline (week, month, quarter, year) that visualizes events over time.
+It features a fully configurable **multi-tier (swimlane) layout**, allowing users to group project categories into logical sections.
+A collapsible sidebar shows project details aligned with their swimlanes.

 -   **Advanced User Input:**
     -   **Voice Dictation:** Key text fields in the "Add Event" form support voice-to-text transcription.